nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 > - Created date range is from 2016-01-01 to today
 > - No transaction ID occurs twice
 > - If that transaction is UNFINISHED, make sure that the name of lender, borrower and item ID must occur in the list.

+4. Why am I able to enter duplicates of the same item?
+> Upcycle allows for duplicate items to be listed as transactions are made through each item's unique ID instead of the item's name.